Feappii: Contacts with Russia and incorporation into Russia

-During the Caucasian War, the Fyappins were targeted by Russian expansion efforts.
+During the Caucasian War, the Feappins were targeted by Russian expansion efforts.
 In July 1830, two Russian columns led by Major General Abkhazov embarked on a punitive expedition to mountainous Ingushetia.
 The Russian forces traversed the Darial and Assa Gorges, encountering fierce resistance, particularly from the inhabitants of Eban.
-As a result of this expedition, the Fyappins were temporarily subdued by the Russian Empire, and their villages (auls) devastated.
+As a result of this expedition, the Feappins were temporarily subdued by the Russian Empire, and their villages (auls) devastated.
 This marked the establishment of district courts and civil governance in mountainous Ingushetia.
-Following the general uprising of Chechnya in March 1840, during which Chechens aligned with the Caucasian Imamate, Pavel Grabbe reported that the Kists (i.e., Fyappins) were either sympathetic to or aligned with the Caucasian Imamate.
+Following the general uprising of Chechnya in March 1840, during which Chechens aligned with the Caucasian Imamate, Pavel Grabbe reported that the Kists (i.e., Feappins) were either sympathetic to or aligned with the Caucasian Imamate.

 Whole Greater Chechnya was transferred to him, as well as the Michik and Ichkerin residents and many Aukhites; the Kachkalyks are kept in obedience only by the presence of our detachment.
 Some of the Karabulak and Ingush villages, all the Galgai and Kists are also in great agitation and are secretly or openly assisting the rebel.

-Within the Russian Empire, the Fyappins were part of the Ossetian-Military Okrug (1857–1862), the Ingush okrug (1862–1871), the Vladikavkazsky okrug (1871–1888), the Sunzhensky otdel (1888–1909), and the Nazran okrug (1909–1920).
+Within the Russian Empire, the Feappins were part of the Ossetian-Military Okrug (1857–1862), the Ingush okrug (1862–1871), the Vladikavkazsky okrug (1871–1888), the Sunzhensky otdel (1888–1909), and the Nazran okrug (1909–1920).

 Modern

-During the Russian Civil War, the self-proclaimed state of the Mountainous Republic of the Northern Caucasus emerged in the Caucasus region, with Vassan-Girey Dzhabagiev, a Fyappin representative, serving as its finance minister.
+During the Russian Civil War, the self-proclaimed state of the Mountainous Republic of the Northern Caucasus emerged in the Caucasus region, with Vassan-Girey Dzhabagiev, a Feappin representative, serving as its finance minister.
 (Note: Dzhabagievs are part of the Tochievs, a Fyappin surname, native to the mountainous aul of Metskhal.)
 He also led the Ingush National Council.

-In 1944, the Ingush people (including Fyappins) were deported to Central Asia.
+In 1944, the Ingush people (including Feappins) were deported to Central Asia.
 They were only allowed to return in 1957, after Nikita Khrushchev reversed many of Josif Stalin's policies, including the mentioned deportation.
-Fyappin writer and poet Issa Kodzoev was repressed by the Soviet regime for addressing Stalin’s crimes.
-In 1989, Kodzoev, along with other Fyappin representatives like Sulambek Mamilov, was part of the committee for the revival of Ingush autonomy within the Russian SFSR of the Soviet Union.
+Feappin writer and poet Issa Kodzoev was repressed by the Soviet regime for addressing Stalin’s crimes.
+In 1989, Kodzoev, along with other Feappin representatives like Sulambek Mamilov, was part of the committee for the revival of Ingush autonomy within the Russian SFSR of the Soviet Union.

-Today, Fyappin descendants live across Ingushetia.
+Today, Feappin descendants live across Ingushetia.

 Composition

-Fyappin society consisted of the following fortified villages (auls), tribal organizations (teips), and surnames (nyaqhash/vyarash): (Note: The information in the table is based on several archive documents such as: "List of populated locations of the Voeynno-Ossetinskiy Okrug" (1859), "List of residents of the Gorsky Uchastok of the Ingushskiy Okrug, with testimony against everyone who, how many have their own arable hay days of land" (1864) and "List of mountain villages of the Kuban and Terek Oblasts" (1869).
+Feappin society consisted of the following fortified villages (auls), tribal organizations (teips), and surnames (nyaqhash/vyarash): (Note: The information in the table is based on several archive documents such as: "List of populated locations of the Voeynno-Ossetinskiy Okrug" (1859), "List of residents of the Gorsky Uchastok of the Ingushskiy Okrug, with testimony against everyone who, how many have their own arable hay days of land" (1864) and "List of mountain villages of the Kuban and Terek Oblasts" (1869).
 The orthography of the teips and nyaqhash/vyarash was mainly based on the work "Onomasticon of Ingushetia", while the information regarding which auls they inhabit/inhabited is mainly based on the information from Zaurbek Malsagov and Shukri Dakhkilgov.)